kdetrees: Nonparametric Estimation of Phylogenetic Tree Distributions: Acknowledgements

 We thank Drs.~Chih-Horng Kuo (Academia Sinica, Taiwan) and Jessica Kissinger (Univ. of Georgia) for providing the Apicomplexa data set.
+We would also like to offer special thanks to Dr.~de~Vienne, and our other reviewers, for numerous valuable comments which have greatly improved this manuscript.

-This work was supported by a grant from the National Institute of Health to G.W., C.S., P.H. and R.Y.
-(R01GM086888), and by a grant from the US Department of Agriculture to D.H.
-(USDA/CSREES award 2009-65109-05918).
+\paragraph{Funding\textcolon} This work was supported by a grant from the National Institute of Health [R01GM086888 to G.W., C.S., P.H., and R.Y.]; and by a grant from the US Department of Agriculture [USDA/CSREES award 2009-65109-05918 to D.H.].